adithkrishnaa/Colour-Detection/README.md

 # The-Sparks-Foundation
-TASK 2
+TASK 2  Objective:
-COLOUR Identification in Images
+COLOUR Identification in Images by left click in a mouse.Its show the colour name in the top of the image.